dungeons-of-moria/umoria/README.md

     $ MINGW=mingw64 cmake ..
     $ make

-As with the macOS/Linux builds, the files will be installed into an `umoria` directory.
+As with the macOS/Linux builds, all files will be installed into an `umoria` directory.

 ## Historical Documents

-Most of the original documents included in the Umoria 5.6 sources have been placed in the [historical](historical) directory.
-You will even find the old CHANGELOG which tracks all the code changes made between versions 4.81 and 5.5.2 (1987-2008).
+Most of the original document files included in the Umoria 5.6 sources have been placed in the [historical](historical) directory.
+You will even find the old CHANGELOG, which tracks all code changes made between versions 4.81 and 5.5.2 (1987-2008).
 If you'd like to learn more on the development history of Umoria, these can make for interesting reading.

 There is also the original Moria Manual and FAQ.
-Although these are a little outdated now, they are certainly worth reading as they contain a lot of interesting and useful information.
+Although these are a little outdated now they are certainly worth reading as they contain a lot of interesting and useful information.